gufranSabri/StanceDetection-MultiTaskLearning/readme.md

   - 4: PRIORITIZE_HIGH_CONFIDENCE_WEIGHTING
   - 5: PRIORITIZE_LOW_CONFIDENCE_WEIGHTING
   - 6: META_WEIGHTING
-- `-bert`: Provide a list of indices (0, 1, 2, or 3) for BERT models:
+- `-bert`: Provide a list of indices (0, 1, 2, and/or 3) for BERT models.
+Example, you can provide multiple bert models: 013
   - 0: "aubmindlab/bert-base-arabertv02-twitter"
   - 1: "aubmindlab/bert-base-arabertv02"
   - 2: "UBC-NLP/MARBERT"